subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 A common motif that we pursued in [Part 3](https://github.com/subirvarma/GeneralCognitics/blob/main/_posts/2026-02-13-statmech3.md) was to come up with EBM models that serve as as biologically plausible models for the brain.
 In particular we looked at EBMs that can be used to generate images, and connected these to our visual perception.
 But what about other aspects of the brain?
 The brain can also generate video, for example when we are imagining some scenario in our minds.
 Can EBMs also serve as video generators?
 We will show that this is indeed the case.
 Video generation is a very important skill since it is connected to knowledge of how the world works, for example when something is dropped it will fall to the ground, in other words it should be a predictive model.
-Hence, in order to generate video the model should have a knowledge of physics as well as common sense notions of how things evolves in time.
+Hence, in order to generate video the model should have a knowledge of physics as well as common sense notions of how things evolve in time.
 This is commonly known as a world model and video generation is closely tied to the problem of creating a world model.

 Once we have a world model which is able to generate video scenarios, this opens up the possibility of using it to do planning.
-For example if we wan’t to accomplish a task then we can try out various scenarios mentally to figure out which sequence of actions would result in a successful outcome.
+For example if we want to accomplish a task then we can try out various scenarios mentally to figure out which sequence of actions would result in a successful outcome.
 This leads us to the science of reinforcement learning, whose objective is to find the optimal set of actions that would result in success for a task.
 RL has been somewhat hobbled in its application to robotics due to the absence of a world model that the robot could use to plan its actions.
 Using EBM generated world models in robotics is currently at the cutting edge of research.